social grammar (n.)

 :

-the implicit, largely unspoken system of rules that governs how people behave, communicate, and interpret meaning in social contexts, independent of personality and politeness
+the implicit, largely unspoken system of interactional rules that governs how people behave, communicate, and interpret meaning in social contexts

 includes timing, tone, turn-taking, emotional calibration, status signaling, and context-appropriate response